Arte Cítrica

-Because art does not pass: it remains.
+Because art in displacement does not vanish: it transforms.

 -